Joe12387/overpoweredjs-api/README.md

 ## Browser Compatibility

- * Supported Browsers: As of October 2024, OverpoweredJS supports all modern browsers, including Chromium-based options (Google Chrome, Microsoft Edge, Opera) as well as Firefox, Brave, and Safari.
+ * Supported Browsers: As of October 2024, OverpoweredJS supports all modern browsers, including Chromium-based options (including Google Chrome, Microsoft Edge, and Opera) as well as Firefox, Brave, and Safari.
- * Browser Consistency: While most browsers can generate unique clusterUUID identifiers, some configurations or environments (e.g., Safari, Brave) may produce duplicates, which may impact uniqueness scoring.
+ * Browser Consistency: While most browsers can generate unique clusterUUID identifiers, some configurations or environments (including Safari, Firefox, and Brave) may produce collisions (two or more devices with the same `clusterUUID`).

 ## Use